gsilveiradev/mailbutler-services-api/readme.md

-# API Example
+# Mailbutler Services API

-Welcome to my example api built with Laravel and Docker dev environment with laradocker!
+Welcome to my api built with Laravel and Docker dev environment with laradocker!

 This RESTful API use the api versioning concept, JWT authentication and CORS enabled by default.
 - [Best practices for a pragmatic RESTful api](http://www.vinaysahni.com/best-practices-for-a-pragmatic-restful-api)